See who else catches distemper here

 Many dogs overcome a distemper virus infection with few signs to alert their owners that the dog is ill.
 Those dogs are active and can spread the virus for many weeks.
 Some say for up to 4 months; but I do not believe that that has been adequately confirmed.
 In North America, animal shelters are common hotbeds for distemper exposure and observation.
 It can be very hard for them to determine the source of continuing new infections.
 If a dog developed distemper 4 month after their last case was diagnosed, that is not sufficient evidence that a new virus did not enter their facilities in the interim.
 Few, if any shelters would have the financial resources to methodically track how the CDV virus moved from dog to dog and virtually none have the resources to pay for complicated laboratory tests that would indicate a recovered dog did not still harbor distemper virus.
 Even the sophisticated tests often miss low virus loads.

-Through 2018, veterinarians have not found specific treatments that kill distemper virus within a dog’s body.
+Through 2019, veterinarians have not reported specific treatments that kill distemper virus within a dog’s body.
 We are limited to “supportive” care.
 That is, seeing to it that the dog is properly hydrated, administering antibiotics to combat secondary bacterial infections, providing warmth as required, lowering fever (antipyretics) when required and the like.
 Nebulization of antibiotics to combat pneumonia is sometimes helpful.
+Some young dogs will recover, some will not depending on the strength of their immune system and, perhaps, the strain of distemper virus that they were exposed to and the virus dose.

 When diarrhea occurs, medications that slow intestinal motility and soothe and coat the intestinal lining as much as possible are often indicated.
 Many of the young dogs that arrive with distemper have concurrent health problems – intestinal parasites such as hookworms, skin and ear infections, and vitamin deficiencies.
 Those issues need to be attended to to improve the chances of recovery.